ServiceStack/servicestack.net/MyApp/_posts/2026-08-24_api-schema.md

 That relationship is what makes the approach so elegant: fetch one small schema and pass it to the generic [`ApiFormSchema`](#powered-by-reusable-servicestackvue-components) component.
 The component can render the inputs, preview the HTTP request and `curl` command, invoke the API and display its response.
 The same component works for any Request DTO, so adding another API does not require adding another hand-built screen.

-Among other things, this is what lets **AI.Chat render trustworthy human-in-the-loop UIs on the fly for any API**.
-When an AI proposes an API call, it can use the Request DTO's schema to show the exact request in an editable preview and Approval UI.
-There is no API-specific Chat component to build: the schema supplies the fields, controls, validation and execution details needed by the same generic renderer.

 ### From machine-readable schema to executable UI

 Remove `.json` and the same endpoint becomes a complete, executable UI: